Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

-AAC opponents square off when the Tulane Green Wave (1-3, 0-0 AAC) visit the East Carolina Pirates (2-2, 0-0 AAC) on Saturday, October 2, 2021 at Bagwell Field at Dowdy-Ficklen Stadium.
+AAC opponents meet when the Tulane Green Wave (1-3, 0-0 AAC) visit the East Carolina Pirates (2-2, 0-0 AAC) on Saturday, October 2, 2021 at Bagwell Field at Dowdy-Ficklen Stadium.
 Tulane is favored by 4 points.
-The point total is set at 64.5.
+The game has a point total of 64.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.